Skip to content

 • Muscular Dystrophy

-As a general rule, it takes 6-12 months for a TPD claim to be finalised.
-A straightforward claim is more likely to be finalised sooner, however, the more complex claims often take longer than 6 months to make a decision.
+Generally, it takes 6-12 months for a TPD claim to be finalised.
+If your circumstances are straightforward, it is more likely to be finalised sooner, however the more complex claims often take longer than 6 months to make a decision.

 Calculate your compensation claim

-If you have multiple superannuation funds, you may have multiple TPD policies and be able to make multiple claims.
-If this is the case, you will be required to submit a separate claim against each policy bearing in mind each policy’s requirement.
+If you have multiple superannuation funds, you may have multiple TPD Insurance policies and be able to make multiple claims, one for each policy.

 How to make a TPD claim step by step?

-Step one – identify all of your superannuation policies
+1 – Identify all of your superannuation policies

 If you are unsure which superfunds you could be a member of please contact our TPD lawyers who will be able to assist you in identifying which superfund you could be a member with.

-Step two – check the policy validity at the time of your injury/illness
+2 – Check the policy was valid at the time of your injury/illness.

 To make a TPD claim you must ensure that you had valid cover at the date of your injury or illness.
 This is not always black and white, as the date of injury or illness may be one that occurred over time.
 Our TPD lawyers during our free claim check will be able to check whether it is valid and whether you will be eligible prior to you making the TPD claim.

-Step three – Read and understand the TPD policy
+3 – Read and understand the TPD policy including the TPD insurance definition, insured benefit and eligibility.

 You should read the policy throughly to identify what is required to receive a lump sum payout.

-Step four – Submit your TPD claim including thoroughly completed forms, attachments and medical records
+4 – Submit your TPD claim including thoroughly completed forms, attachments and medical records.

 The submission should be detailing why your TPD claim satisfies the criteria in the TPD policy and why it should be approved.